robert-solomon12/Customer_Analytics_Telecom_Project/README.md

   - Confusion Matrix and ROC Curve

-# For more detailed information on the above methods employed, the presentation slides can be found [here](https://github.com/robert-solomon12/Customer_Analytics_Telecom_Project/blob/main/Telekom_Analytics_Pre.pdf)
+### For a more detailed information on the above methods employed, the presentation slides can be found [here](https://github.com/robert-solomon12/Customer_Analytics_Telecom_Project/blob/main/Telekom_Analytics_Pre.pdf)